 The remaining 2.5 months are flexible electives, allowing the Fellows to pursue their own individual interests regarding their future in cardiovascular anesthesia.
 Electives available include advanced echocardiography training, pediatric cardiothoracic anesthesia, additional intensive care, and/or research.
 Many of our Fellows have participated in clinical research and have presented at several regional and national meetings.
 In fact, in the past five years, all ten of our Fellows have presented accepted material at the yearly Society of Cardiovascular Anesthesiologists Annual Meeting.

 We also offer a very strong didactic program.
-Included is a weekly Cardiothoracic Anesthesia Fellow Lecture, a weekly Cardiothoracic Surgery Conference, a weekly Department of Cardiology Echocardiography Conference, and a monthly combined Cardiothoracic/Intensive Care Unit Morbidity and Mortality Conference.
+Included is a weekly Cardiothoracic Anesthesia Fellow Lecture, a weekly Cardiothoracic Surgery Conference, and a weekly Department of Cardiology Echocardiography Conference.
+The weekly cardiothoracic anesthesia fellow lectures are given by our cardiac anesthesia faculty and encompass material that is important for both the Advanced PTeExam as well as the upcoming Adult Cardiac Anesthesiology (ACA) exam, which will be first administered in 2023.
 Fellows are also encouraged to attend the numerous Departmental Lectures (Grand Rounds, etc.) that they would benefit from.

 Mark A. Chaney, MD

 Director of Cardiac Anesthesia

 Danisa Daubenspeck, DO

 Richa Dhawan, MD

 Director of Critical Care Services, Burn Unit